FinnWestergren2/Udacity-React-Native/README.md

 Once a card is created it will appear in the deck details page and can be edited or deleted.

 # Add Card Page #
+Add/Edit a card here!
+Will deny empty answers or questions Submitting pops the stack navigator back to the deck details page.

+# Quiz Page #
+Take the quiz!
+Will delete any pending reminders upon completion.

+# Other Info #
+2 APIs: deck mgmt and notification mgmt for Async storage 1 helper file with frequently used stuff for navigation Used React hooks for component state and lifecycle

+Enjoy my App!